Divino-Fire/TableManager/README.md

-# Table Manager, an Arduino Library for csv table manipuation on strings made by Divino-Fire, https://github.com/Divino-Fire/
+# Table Manager

 ## Description
+- An Arduino Library for csv table manipuation on strings made by Divino-Fire, https://github.com/Divino-Fire/
-Easily manage your csv styled String table
+- Easily manage your csv styled String table

 ## practical usage
 read a small csv styled table from sd card to a String variable  manipulate the table using this libray  dump the table back into the sd card

 ## note:
-This library does not focuses on reading or writing to an sd card, for that, see arduino examples under **SD** in arduino.
+This library does not focuses on reading or writing to an sd card, for that, see arduino examples under **SD**

 ## installation
 Download this project folder into arduino/libaries folder.